 From Denver: Take I-25 South to Castle Rock and exit 184 to Founder's Parkway.
 Then take CO 86 East to Franktown (about 5 miles), but look for the park entrance (Castlewood Rd) to the South before the Franktown stoplight (yes, there's only one in the whole town).
 This is the West entrance.

 If you want to enter from the Southeast, continue to the stoplight and turn South (R) on CO Hwy 83.
 Stay on this road until you see the sign for the E. entrance, which will be on top of the canyon rim.
 Look for the signs for the E. entrance.
 You can also take CO 83 all the way from Co.
 Springs if you want--it's a much more scenic drive.

 Also, it requires a Colorado State Parks pass or a $7/day fee (bring exact change).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Castlewood Canyon State Park - Ice:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Castlewood Canyon State Park - Ice:

 Featured Route For Castlewood Canyon State Park - Ice